music dictionary : As - As

 aseptique(French) aseptic

-aseptiser(French) disinfect, sterilize (kill germs)
+aseptiser(French) to disinfect, to sterilize (kill germs)

 aseptisé(French) sanitized (prejorative)